-Insurance risk is the risk of loss arising from higher claims than anticipated during product pricing and design.
+Insurance risk is the risk of financial loss arising from higher claims than anticipated during product pricing and design.
 This category is associated with the following risk factors:

-Policyholder Behaviour - Risk of decrease (increase) in lapse rates compared to assumptions for lapse-supported products (other products).
+Policyholder Behaviour - Risk of unfavourable variability in the level, trend or volatility of lapse rates compared to assumptions.